CoDkid2006/BoTN_Save_Editor/README.md

 Requires python 3.7+

 # DISCLAIMER!
 Make backups of saves before modifing them.
 Program should be able to make working saves, but there is no 100% guarantee.
-Invalid options should throw an exception during runtime.

 # GUIDE
 Place editor in save directory or change files paths to save directory.